Murder Act 1751: Provisions

+Section 9 of the act provided that any person who, by force, set at liberty or rescued, or who attempted to set at liberty or rescue, any person out of prison who was committed for, or convicted of, murder, or who rescued or attempted to rescue, any person convicted of murder, going to execution or during execution, was guilty of felony, and was to suffer death without benefit of clergy.

+Subsequent developments

-On 1 July 1828, this Act was repealed, as to England, by section 1 of the Offences Against the Person Act 1828 (9 Geo 4 c 31), except so far as it related to rescues and attempts to rescue.
-The corresponding marginal note to that section says that effect of this was to repeal the whole Act, except for sections 9 and 10.
+On 1 July 1828, the whole act was repealed for England and Wales, by section 1 of the Offences Against the Person Act 1828 (9 Geo.
+4. c.
+31), except so far as it related to rescues and attempts to rescue.
+The corresponding marginal note to that section says that effect of this was to repeal the whole act, except for sections 9 and 10.

+The punishment of the death penalty under section 9 of the act was reduced to transportation for life by the Punishment of Offences Act 1837 (7 Will.
+4 & 1 Vict. c.
+91).